 In the director nominee profiles on the following pages, "securities held" by a director nominee includes common shares over which a director exercised control or direction, and the number of restricted share units (RSUs), deferred share units (DSUs) and options held by, or credited to, each individual as of March 20, 2015.
-Information regarding common shares beneficially owned does not include shares that may be obtained through the exercise or vesting of options, RSUs or DSUs.
-Each director nominee provided us with information about how many common shares he or she beneficially owns.
-The market value of shares beneficially owned is based on the closing price of our common shares on the New York Stock Exchange (NYSE) on March 20, 2015, which was \$40.80.
+Information shares on well wind in director exclused control in directors are the market value of share based on the closes not include shares that may be obtained through the exercise or vesting of options, RSUs or DSUs.
+Each director nominee provided us with information about how many common shares here of she beneficially owned does not include shares that may be obtained through the exercise or vesting of options, RSUs or DSUs.
+Each director nominee provided us with information about how many common shares here or she beneficially owned.
+New York Stock Exchange (NYSE) on March 20, 2015, which was \$40.80.
 The market value of DSUs is also based on the closing price of our common shares on the NYSE on that date.
 We have also included information about each director nominee's ownership of Thomson Reuters common shares and DSUs as of March 20, 2015 as a multiple of their annual retainer.
 Additional information about director share ownership guidelines is provided later in this section.

-David Thomson1

-Age: 57

-Toronto, Ontario, Canada

-Director since 1988

-Non-independent

-Primary areas of expertise:

-investment management, retail,
+David Th Age: 57 Toronto, Ontario, Canada Director since 1988 Non-independent Primary areas of expertise: investment management, retail, media/publishing

-media/publishing